apache/datasketches-website/docs/Tuple/TupleEngagementExample.md

     return sumVisits;
   }
 ```
-In the unionOps method line 2 initialize the _IntegerSummarySetOperations_ class with the given mode, which for our example must be _Sum_.
+In the unionOps method, line 2 initializes the _IntegerSummarySetOperations_ class with the given mode, which for our example must be _Sum_.
 Line 3 creates a new Union class initialized with the setOps class.

 In lines 6-8 the union is updated with all of the sketches from the array.

 In lines 9-10, the result is obtained from the union as a _CompactSketch_ and a _SketchIterator_ is obtained from the result so we can process all the retained rows of the sketch.

-In lines 14-16, we accumulate the frequencies of occurences of rows with the same count value.
+In lines 12-16, we accumulate the frequencies of occurences of rows with the same count value.

 The remainder of the method is just the mechanics of printing out the results to the console, which should look like this: